FlameKat53/Twister-OS-Patcher/README.md

 ### Commands
 ```
 twistpatch:           Runs the GUI patcher
-twistpatch-update:    Removes and reinstalls TwistPatcher to get the latest code
+twistpatch --update:    Removes and reinstalls TwistPatcher to get the latest code
-twistpatch-remove:    Uninstalls TwistPatcher from your system
+twistpatch --remove:    Uninstalls TwistPatcher from your system
 ```

 # Icon